History of Helsinki

 Helsinki is the capital of Finland and is its largest city.
-It was founded in the Middle Ages to be a Swedish rival to other ports on the Gulf of Finland, but it remained a small fishing village for over two centuries.
+It was founded in 1550 to be a Swedish rival to other ports on the Gulf of Finland, but it remained a small fishing village for over two centuries.
 Its importance to the Swedish Kingdom increased in the mid-18th century when the fortress originally known as Sveaborg was constructed on islands at the entrance to the harbor.
-While intended to protect Helsinki from Russian attack, Sveaborg ultimately surrendered to Russia during the Finnish War (1808-1809), and Finland was incorporated into the Russian Empire as part of the Treaty of Fredrikshamn.
+While intended to protect Helsinki from Russian attack, Sveaborg ultimately surrendered to Russia during the Finnish War (1808–1809), and Finland was incorporated into the Russian Empire as part of the Treaty of Fredrikshamn.
 Russia then moved the Finnish capital from Turku to Helsinki, and the city grew dramatically during the 19th century.
 Finnish independence, a civil war, and three consecutive conflicts associated with World War II made Helsinki a site of significant political and military activity during the first half of the 20th century.
 Helsinki hosted the Summer Olympic Games in 1952, was a European Capital of Culture in 2000, and the World Design Capital in 2012.
 It is considered a Beta Level city by the Globalization and World Cities Research Network (GaWC), according to their 2012 analysis.

 Kingdom of Sweden

 Helsinki was founded by Swedish King Gustav I in 1550 as the town of Helsingfors.
 Gustav intended for the town to serve the purpose of consolidating trade in the southern part of Finland and providing a competitor to Reval (today: Tallinn), a nearby Hanseatic League city which dominated local trade at the time.
-In order to ensure the economic viability of the city, the king ordered the citizens of several other towns to relocate to Helsingfors, but the order did not achieve its intended effect.
+In order to ensure the economic viability of the city of Helsinki, the king ordered the citizens of several other towns to relocate to Helsingfors, but the order did not achieve its intended effect.
 The Swedish acquisition of northeastern Estonia, including Reval, in 1561 during the Livonian War caused the Swedish crown to lose interest in building up a competitor to Reval, and Helsingfors languished as a forgotten village for decades thereafter.

 In 1640, Helsingfors was moved south from its original location at the mouth of the river Vantaa (in Swedish: Vanda), but the improved harbour failed to attract traders.
 The plague of 1710 killed the greater part of the inhabitants of Helsingfors.
 After Russia began to assert itself in the Baltic with the foundation of St. Petersburg, Helsingfors was fortified by the Swedish authorities to protect the city from Russian attacks.
 Construction of the island fortress Sveaborg (in Finnish: Viapori, today: Suomenlinna) began in 1748.

 During the Finnish War, Russians captured Helsingfors in March 1808 and besieged the Sveaborg fortress until it surrendered in May.
 In addition, about one quarter of the town was destroyed by a fire in November of that year.